Juan-Jones/earnonlinemoney/content/blog/how-to-start-freelancing.md

 ### 5. Build a Blog (Optional)

-A website or blog can be of use, but it’s not mandatory.
-You can use this platform to provide examples of your work, contact information, testimonials, photos, and whatever other information you decide to display.
-All in all you can grow your business faster by building your own blog.
+Building a website or blog can be of use, but it’s not mandatory.
+However, if you [build a blog]({{< relref "how-to-make-a-blog" >}}) you can increase your visibility and market share.
+You can build a website to provide examples of your work, contact information, testimonials, photos, and whatever other information you decide to display.

 ### 6. Establish Your Freelance Business Legally